ester-agishtein/SefariaChallenge/README.md

-# Jewish Liturgey Map - Sefaria Challenge
+# Jewish Liturgy Map - Sefaria Challenge

 ### About the Project
-The Jewish Liturgey Map was made for the Sefaria 2020 Engineering Challenge.
+The Jewish Liturgy Map was made for the Sefaria 2020 Engineering Challenge.
 The challenge asked it's participants contribute a meaningful tool or feature to [Sefaria](https://www.sefaria.org/), a digital library for Jewish texts.
-We decided to use Google Map's API to create a visual timeline map to pictorally represent the evolution and expantion of literagy througout the different eras of Jewish History.
+We decided to use Google Map's API to create a visual timeline map to pictorially represent the evolution and expansion of liturgy throughout the different eras of Jewish History.

 ### Technologies Used
 - React